309th Maintenance Wing

 The 309th Maintenance Wing is an inactive wing of the United States Air Force last based at Hill Air Force Base, Utah.
 On July 12, 2012 it was inactivated and its function became part of the Ogden Air Logistics Complex.

 The wing was established in 1942 as the 309th Bombardment Group.
 It served as an Operational Training Unit, then as a Replacement Training Unit for medium bomber units and aircrews until 1944, when it was disbanded, when the Army Air Forces reorganized its training units.

 The unit was activated in the reserve in 1949 as the 309th Troop Carrier Group, a corollary unit of the 314th Troop Carrier Wing.
 It was inactivated in 1951 and its personnel used to man other units as a result of the Korean War.
 It was activated flying the Chase YC-122 Avitruc, then the Fairchild C-123 Provider as the United States Air Force's first assault airlift group.
-It deployed to Europe, but was inactivated in 1957 and its components transferred to another unit.
+It deployed to Europe, but was inactivated in 1957 and its components transferred elsewhere.
 It was activated as a maintenance wing in 2005.

 History

 World War II

 The wing was first activated in the early expansion of the Army Air Forces during World War II as the 309th Bombardment Group at Davis-Monthan Field, Arizona.
 Its initial components were the 376th, 377th, and 378th Bombardment Squadrons, and the 37th Reconnaissance Squadron.
 The group was an Operational Training Unit (OTU), which trained bombardment groups until January 1943.
 The OTU program involved the use of an oversized parent unit to provide cadres to "satellite groups."
 It then became a Replacement Training Unit and trained replacement aircrews, using North American B-25 Mitchell aircraft in both training programs.
 In addition, the group operated specialist training schools, with as many as eight in operation at once.
-However, the AAF was finding that standard military units, based on relatively inflexible tables of organization were proving less well adapted to performing the mission.
-Accordingly, a more functional system was adopted in which each base was organized into a separate numbered unit.
-As a result, in 1944, the group was disbanded and replaced by the 329th Army Air Force Base Unit (Replacement Training Unit, Medium, Bombardment), which absorbed the mission, material, and personnel of the group.
+However, the AAF found that standard military units based on relatively inflexible tables of organization were proving to be less well adapted to performing the mission, so a more functional system was adopted in which each base was organized into a separate numbered unit.
+As a result, the group was disbanded in 1944 and replaced by the 329th Army Air Force Base Unit (Replacement Training Unit, Medium, Bombardment), which absorbed the mission, material, and personnel of the group.
 The group's four squadrons became Sections A through D of the Base Unit.